emcwhirter-usgs/geomag-algorithms/docs/KUSGS_usage.md

 K-Indices are used as an approximate measure of magnetic activity at an observatory over a 3-hour window.
 A scale is adopted for each observatory based on the typical distribution of magnetic activity at that location.
-The scale is divided into intervals that a translated to values 0 through 9.
+The scale is divided into intervals that are translated to values 0 through 9.

 ## Background and Motivation ##